LoopKit/loopdocs/docs/version/development.md

 ### Status for Dana Support

 For Dana support, you must build a new feature branch, `feat/all-managers`.
-The old feature branches will be deleted without further warning.

 * Build instructions are found here: [How to Build Feature Branches](#how-to-build-feature-branches).
 * See [Feature Branch: feat/all-managers](#feature-branch-featall-managers) for more information about the branch.